AdamCottrill/glisDbTools/README.md

-Process-Validate (the application that ensures consistent of data in the template), has a number of queries that check the reported biological data in the FN125 table against the contrains spefied for the species and group code.  the procval_plots function can be used to visualize that data to help identify where there are problems.
+Process-Validate (the application that ensures consistent of data in the template), has a number of queries that check the reported biological data in the FN125 table against the contains specified for the species and group code.  the procval_plots function can be used to visualize that data to help identify where there are problems.